DataDog/integrations-extras/vercel/README.md

 ## Overview

 [Vercel][1] is a deployment and collaboration platform that enables frontend developers to build high-performance websites and applications.
 Vercel is also the creator of Next.js, a React framework developed in collaboration with engineers at Google and Facebook in 2016.
 Vercel users can leverage a built-in deployment tool that manages the build and rendering process, as well as a proprietary [Edge Network][2] that caches their sites for fast retrieval.
-Additionally, Vercel offers [Serverless Functions][3], which allow users to deploy serverless code to accomplish essential backend processes like user authentication, form submission, and database queries.
+Additionally, Vercel offers [serverless functions][3], which allow users to deploy serverless code to accomplish essential backend processes like user authentication, form submission, and database queries.

 Integrate Vercel with Datadog to: